krobelus/rate-experiments/README.md

 alternative to C and C++ for the domain of SAT solving.
 The first Rust-based solver to take part in competitions `varisat`[^varisat] is a great example of this.

+Rust aims to avoid any undefined behavior.
+For example, buffer overflows are prevented by performing runtime bounds checks upon array access.
+While for most programs those bounds checks have negligible impact (branch prediction can handle them seamlessly), we removed bounds checking by default, which gave speedups of around 15% in preliminary tests.
+Additionally checker implementation contains a variety of cheap runtime assertions, including checks for arithmetic overflows and narrowing conversions that cause a change of value.

+\if0
+In some cases the LLVM backend can prove that an array access is valid.
+\fi

 4.3.
 SICK Format
 ----------------